-Bjarne Nielsen has a chemistry background and has more than 20 years experience with polymer additives.
-The main focus has been been antistat and antifog solutions for a wide varity of polyolefin applications.
-The work has led to the filing of several patens covering the use of novelty chemistries.
-New biobased plasticisers has also been a main focus area and it has resulted in the development of the leading biobased alternative to conventional phthalates, SOFT-N-SAFE.
-The most recent work has focused on the development of new bio-based material for several different applications, including phase change materials, lube oil and fuel additives and solutions to improve slip additives that is used in packaging to reduce food waste.
-Bjarne is Business Development Manager for non-food with Palsgaard A/S and can be reached via firstname.lastname@example.org.
+Bjarne Nielsen has a chemistry background and has more than 25 years of experience with polymer additives.
+His main focus has been anti-stat and anti-fog solutions for a wide variety of polyolefin applications.
+His work has led to the filing of several patents covering the use of novelty chemistries.
+New bio-based plasticizers have also been a main focus area and has resulted in the development of the leading bio-based alternative to conventional phthalates, SOFT-N-SAFE.
+His most recent work has focused on the development of new bio-based material for several different applications, including phase changing materials, lube oil and fuel additives and solutions to improve slip additives that is used in packaging to reduce food waste.
+Bjarne is Global Industry Manager for non-food with Palsgaard A/S and can be reached via firstname.lastname@example.org.

 Sustainable emulsifiers inspire safer, more efficient packaging additives

 Just how safe is your food product’s plastic packaging?
 It’s a topic of concern for both manufacturers and consumers, spurred on by media coverage of potentially harmful additives, such as biphenol A in polycarbonate beverage bottles.
 And many other petrochemical additives currently in use for a variety of functional packaging needs are likely to present vulnerable targets for consumer and regulatory backlash.